All Products

 Note

-The default sample rate represents the optimal sample rate for the selected voice.
+The default sample rate represents the optimal rate for the selected voice.
 Output uses this rate by default, but downsampling and upsampling are supported.

 volume